AfzalivE/AwakeDebug/README.md

 It switches to the previously set display timeout when the device is unplugged.

 Permissions:
+- Notification access to monitor active debugging notifications
-- WRITE_SETTINGS to set the display timeout.
+- WRITE_SETTINGS to set the display timeout
 - INTERNET for Crashlytics (crash reports)

 Note: If the app crashes, please send the crash report so that I can fix it.
 No user-specific information is sent, only information related to the crash (stacktrace) and device information like OS version, free space, rooted/non-rooted, free RAM, etc, is sent.